California State University Connectivity Contributing to Equity and Student Success (CSUCCESS)

 Who is eligible to receive a new iPad?

-All new first-year and transfer students entering Fresno State in the fall 2021 semester are eligible, but students must submit a request form.
+All new first-year and transfer undergraduate students who entered Fresno State in the fall of 2020, spring of 2021, or in the fall of 2021 semester are eligible, but students must submit a request form.
 There are no income-based eligibility requirements.
-Students may self-identify their need by submitting a request to their campus.
+Undergraduate students may self-identify their need by submitting a request to their campus.
+These devices are available on a first-come, first-served basis.

 How do students request a device?